glejeune/sh-mvc/README.md

 The first parameter of the `map` function is the name of the function, the following parameters are the routes to map to.
 In this example, when you go to `http://localhost:9000/sample`, *Shail* will call `sample_action`.

-In an action, you can retrieve the GET or POST parameters by using `params`.
+In an action, you can retrieve the GET or POST parameters by using `param`.
 This function take the name of the parameter you want to retrieve the value.

     # app/controllers/sample.sh
     sample_action() {
-        USERNAME=$(params "username")
+        USERNAME=$(param "username")
         # ...
     }
     map "sample_action" "/sample"